childr3n/Easy-Game-Center-Swift/README.md

         println("No")
 }
 ```
-##all Achievements completed & Banner not show
+##All Achievements completed & Banner not show
 * **Get All Achievements completed and banner not show**
 ```swift
         if let achievements : [String:GKAchievement] = EasyGameCenter.getAchievementCompleteAndBannerNotShowing() {